 Ontario, Canada has a graduated licensing system that you’re currently going through.
 The Ministry of Transportation (MTO) for Ontario has restrictions in place for both G1 and G2 drivers.
 The restrictions listed for a G2 license do not include driving out of the providence or into the United States.

-We contacted the Ontario, Canada Ministry of Transportation (MTO) to find out for certain if G1 or G2 licensed drivers could drive out of their province and into the United States since the restriction and conditions listed by the MTO for these graduated licenses does not say for certain.
+We contacted the Ontario, Canada Ministry of Transportation (MTO) to find out for certain if G1 or G2 licensed drivers could drive out of their province and into the United States since the restriction and conditions listed by the MTO for these graduated licenses do not say for certain.

-The representative of the MTO stated that while the G1 license is a learner’s permit and as such, only meant for practice driving in Ontario with a licensed accompanying driver present at all times.
+The representative of the MTO stated that the G1 license is a learner’s permit and as such, only meant for practice driving in Ontario with a licensed accompanying driver present at all times.
 However, the MTO went on to say that once you are outside Ontario, you are subject to the laws of the jurisdiction you are traveling in, not Ontario’s laws.
-The rep. for the MTO noted that you should check first with the licensing authorities of the province or state about the validity of Ontario novice licenses there BEFORE you travel.
+The rep. for the MTO noted that you should check with the licensing authorities of the province or state about the validity of Ontario novice licenses there BEFORE you travel.

 A novice license is not considered to be fully licensed for driving the MTO noted and whether a Class G2 license is accepted depends on the laws, including minimum driving age, in the province or state you are driving in.

 It is likely that your Canadian restrictions will still be in place even while driving outside of Canada, but it may be that you are only required to abide by the restrictions of the state in which you are operating a car.
 The MTO representative stated that you could call the Service Ontario Driver and Vehicle contact center at 416-235-2999 or 1-800-387-3445 (Canada-wide) and speak with a customer service representative if you have additional questions or need clarification.